 11. Thorough candidate vetting

-A recruiter won’t always meet the candidate unless you are paying a retainer or they have agreed to do so (in exchange for exclusivity for example).
-Also, it’s not always practical for them to do so and may deter a good, high demand or busy candidate.
-But if the recruitment consultant is going to determine their suitability for your role a detailed discussion, whether over the phone or face to face, needs to take place.
+If the recruitment consultant is going to determine a candidate’s suitability for your role a detailed discussion, almost certainly a Zoom/Teams video call, needs to take place.
 This is likely to be at least 40 minutes and often longer.
 Why not ask the recruiter what they will do to assess candidates?

 Unfortunately, this is not always a feature of people in the recruitment industry.
 Of course, you want to be dealing with someone of integrity but how do you know?
 Do you inadvertently collude in poor practice?
 For example, would you use a recruiter that sends you a CV without the candidate’s permission?
 Many employers do despite it now being clearly illegal (GDPR).
 If a recruiter does that what else might they be doing you are not aware of but which has an impact on your hiring or your firm’s reputation?
 You should always make sure you’re getting the most out of your recruiters.